 The Côte d’Azur (French Riviera)

 For anyone flying into the South of France, Nice is the city you’ll most likely meet first.
 When we first arrived at this gateway to the Riviera, we were initially a little disappointed.
 After eventually finding somewhere to park (a dark and impossibly narrow underground car park), we immediately found ourselves on the Promenade des Anglais (‘the Walkway of the English’), which stretches along Nice’s beach front.
-Predictably, this seemed to largely consist of a lot of burnt English people strolling along and little else.
+Predictably, this seemed to largely consist of a lot of burnt English people and little else.

-Moving away from the Promenade, we decided to try a bit harder and eventually reached the old town in Nice (also known as Vieux Nice), which is beautiful.
-With pastel coloured buildings; pink wooden shutters; swaying palm trees; a sense of bygone glamour and plentiful cafes, this part of town offers a rabbit-warren of streets and squares to explore.
+Moving away from the Promenade, we decided to try a bit harder and eventually reached Nice’s old town (also known as Vieux Nice), which is beautiful.
+With pastel coloured buildings; pink wooden shutters; swaying palm trees; a sense of bygone glamour and plentiful cafes; this part of town offers a rabbit-warren of streets and squares to explore.
 Spend some time here simply wandering the streets or sitting in one of the many cafes, experiencing a part of town that has changed little since the 1700s.
 We would definitely recommend visiting the Place Rosesetti, which is in the centre of the old town, and Place Garibaldi: both perfect for people watching.
 Alternatively, if you fancy a little shopping, then do try and visit the Cours Saleya: Nice’s thriving flower and food market (on a Monday, this operates as an equally lively flea market).

-Top Villas (self-catering)
+[bs_icon name=”glyphicon glyphicon-home”] Top Villas (self-catering)

 Think Cannes: think celebrities and yachts.
 For many, this harbourside town is only equated with the glitzy film festival that graces its shores each summer.
 Curious as to whether this star-studded location would offer any more than just red carpets, we visited Cannes for a short day trip.
-What is immediately apparent is that Cannes is very much geared towards the glitz and glamour: designer shops, a harbor crowded with mega-yachts and the shining Palais des Festivals (where the film festival is held), all dominate this town.
+What is immediately apparent is that Cannes is very much geared towards the glitz and glamour: designer shops, a harbour crowded with mega-yachts and the shining Palais des Festivals (where the film festival is held), tend to dominate this town.

-Tiara Yaktsa Hotel
+[bs_icon name=”glyphicon glyphicon-home”] Tiara Yaktsa Hotel

 If you’re looking for somewhere to stay in Cannes, this is the place.
-A Moroccan inspired hotel, with views out over the sea, this hotel is heavenly.
+A Moroccan inspired hotel, with views out over the sea, this hotel is truly heavenly.
 Find out more at Mr and Mrs Smith.

-Top Villas (self-catering)
+[bs_icon name=”glyphicon glyphicon-home”] Top Villas (self-catering)

 If St Tropez is the millionaire of the French Riveria, Monaco is its billionaire cousin.
 Again, we were not sure what to expect from this horseshoe shaped tax-haven, but were intrigued enough to visit.
 The drive into Monaco is impressive enough to warrant a trip.
 Driving upwards, through hills and trees, it is hard to imagine when Monaco might appear.
 However, appear it does, suddenly and below you; falling away from the steep hills until it reaches the glittering blue sea below.
 Unless you are incredibly rich (which we are not), then Monaco is perhaps like visiting an adult Disney Land: you’ll spend most of your time gawping at super cars, yachts larger than your own home and row upon row of couture shops.